rohanmahy/mls-gce-diff/draft-mahy-mls-gce-diff.md

 {::boilerplate bcp14-tagged}

-This document uses many terms from {{!RFC9420}}.
-Some of these have names which are similar or may be confusing: GroupContext, GroupContext extension, ExtensionType, and GroupContextExtensions proposal.
+This document uses terms from {{!RFC9420}}.
+Some are similar or may be confusing, so they are summarized here:

+- GroupContext: The state of the group agreed on in a given epoch
+- GroupContext extension: A (type, value) tuple included in the GroupContext
+- ExtensionType: A two-byte identifier for the type of a GroupContext extension
+- GroupContextExtensions proposal: A proposal to remove all of the extensions in the group's GroupContext and replace them with a new set of GroupContext extensions

+Currently, the GroupContextExtensions proposal is the only mechanism defined for updating a group's GroupContext extensions.

 # GroupContextDiff